SerendipityIsMe/glassnode/README.md

 - **glassnode.py** is the API connector itself
 - **test.py** gives a simple example of its application.
 Run it and see.

+The arguments of the connector are explained in the docstring of the function itself and should be simple to understand.

 __Make sure you generate and plug in your own API key first, or it will not work!__